-Yaku Consultores was engaged to conduct baseline studies at the Cañariaco Project, starting from September 2021 and their work is ongoing.
-Yaku's work will be part of the environmental and social impact studies and habitat protection for all future exploration phases of permitting including drilling and also for the community and regional stakeholders.
+Yaku Consultores was engaged to conduct new baseline studies at the Cañariaco Project, starting from September 2021 and work is nearing completion.
+Their work will be part of the environmental and social impact studies and habitat protection for various exploration phases of permitting including drilling and also for the community and regional stakeholders.

-The Company obtained the respective authorizations from SERFOR and PRODUCE (Peruvian authorities for National Forest and Wildlife Services and the Ministry of Production) to conduct new monitoring of Water Quality, Air Quality, Noise Levels and Biology, Wild Flora and Fauna and Hydrobiology.
-Yaku conducted the collecting of new data within the project area which will add significantly to the studies that Candente Copper has been conducting such since 2004.
-Drilling permit applications are being prepared based on Yaku's work.
+The Company obtained the respective authorizations from SERFOR and PRODUCE (Peruvian authorities for National Forest and Wildlife Services and the Ministry of Production) to conduct new monitoring of Water Quality, Air Quality, Noise Levels and Biology, Wild Flora and Fauna and Hydrobiology on December 15, 2020.
+Yaku conducted the collecting of new data within the project area which will add significantly to the studies that Alta Copper has been conducting such since 2004.
+A new Declaración de Impacto Ambiental ("DIA") drilling permit application is being prepared and expected to be filed during Q4 2023.

-Recent field activities have also included field visits related to community relations, invesors, engineering studies, permit applications as well as additional activities related to reclamation of drill sites and camp roads.
+Field activities also included field visits related to permit applications as well as additional activities related to reclamation of drill sites and maintenance of camp roads.